 What used to be a fortified castle safeguarding an organization’s crown jewels has become a hub of business activity, an orchestration engine that connects and protects a company in a dynamic, global marketplace.

 “Data centers still possess the crown jewels, but they have become more open and connected,” says Lisa Spelman, vice president and general manager of Intel® Xeon® products and data center marketing at Intel.
 “They are no longer operating behind the scenes as a support mechanism, but rather as a frontline driver of business productivity and transformation.”

 As modern data centers facilitate diverse and dispersed business activities, seamless orchestration, stout security, and consistent governance are essential.

-“You need analytics, simplification, automation, and protection—what we call the ASAP data center,” says Dasgupta.
+"You need simplification, automation, protection, and analytics," says Dasgupta.
 “Cisco is the only vendor that can deliver all of these attributes through a common, consistent policy model.”

 - With so many environments, components, systems, and languages, a common thread is needed throughout them.

 - That thread is application policy, which acts as a Rosetta Stone for managing a heterogeneous, distributed infrastructure spanning multiple data center and cloud locations.